 🥗 What to serve with Asparagus Feta Tomato Salad

-This Asparagus tomato salad recipe pairs well with roasted or grilled meat, such as my Air Fryer Roast Chicken or this BBQ Beer Butt Chicken with Onion Soup Mix Baked Potatoes and Strawberry Jello Angel Food Cake Dessert (shown).
+This Asparagus and Tomato Salad is the perfect light side dish to balance out a hearty meal.
+It pairs well with roasted or grilled meat, such as my Air Fryer Roast Chicken, Air Fryer Honey Lime Ham Steaks, or this BBQ Beer Butt Chicken, and with sides such as these Onion Soup Mix Baked Potatoes.
+Then cap it off with this Strawberry Jello Angel Food Cake Dessert (shown)!

 🌡️Storage